spyderbat/event-forwarder/README.md

 # Spyderbat Event Forwarder

-The event forwarder is a small utility that consumes Spyderbat events from the API and emits flag files containing events, and optionally forwards events via syslog.
+The event forwarder is a small utility that consumes Spyderbat events from the API and emits flat files containing events and spydertraces.
+It optionally forwards the data it collects via syslog or using a webhook.

+## Features

+- Deploys as a systemd service on Linux or into Kubernetes using Helm
+- Consumes events and traces from the Spyderbat API
+- Writes data to flat files and/or stdout
+- Forwards events and traces via syslog or webhook (optional)
+- Supports filtering expressions to select events and traces to forward (optional)

 ## Requirements